verhovsky/books-futures-explained/src/0_1_2_generators_pin.md

 Now, there are some limitations in our naive state machine above.
 What happens when you have a `borrow` across a `yield` point?

-We could forbid that, but **one of the major design goals** for the async/await syntax has been to allow this.
+We could forbid that, but **one of the major design goals for the async/await syntax has been to allow this**.
 These kinds of borrows were not possible using `Futures 1.0` so we can't let this limitation just slip and call it a day yet.

 Instead of discussing it in theory, let's look at some code.